 The Language of Hope: ESL with Catholic Charities

-over the counter viagra Paige Royer holds up a paper with a cartoon scene of a beach to her class.
+Paige Royer holds up a paper with a cartoon scene of a beach to her class.
 The scene depicts a humorous line drawing of a muscled character flexing on a beach.
 “Can anyone describe what’s going on in this picture?”

-order now Paige asks her class of about 15 adult students.
+Paige asks her class of about 15 adult students.
 Slowly, hands rise as the students offer up descriptions of the character and the scene.
 “He looks very strong,” one remarks.
 “He is trying to impress the girls!” says another.
 The students chuckle together as they share more descriptions and discuss the picture.
 This exercise seems like a very simple one; however, Paige’s students are all non-native English speakers.

 “Very good conversations!”
 Paige tells the class with a proud smile.

 Since 2012, Paige has volunteered to teach English as a Second Language (ESL) classes with Catholic Charities.
 Education brought Paige to New Orleans, but not initially for ESL.
 Her son was just starting at Loyola University, when Hurricane Katrina hit in 2005.
 After seeing the work that needed to be done in New Orleans in the aftermath of Katrina, Paige’s whole family moved from the New York area in 2006 to join in the recovery efforts.

 Having taught ESL at Kean University in Union, New Jersey, Paige felt she wanted to return to ESL in New Orleans.
 “I’ve always been a word nerd!” she said jokingly.